garronej/evt/README.md

 If you think about it, in a more straightforward implementation, ``secondLetter`` would not be grabbed as ``post("B")`` is executed before the second ``waitFor()``.
-However we work some voodoo behind the scene to achieve this behavior so that you wont miss event that are posted in the same tick.
+However we work some voodoo behind the scenes to achieve this behavior so that you won’t miss events that are posted in the same tick.

 [__Run the example__](https://stackblitz.com/edit/ts-evt-demo-edge-case?embed=1&file=index.ts)